TurnerHaa/ev_dashboard/README.md

 You can change how frequently the pipeline will search for new data inside workflows/pipeline.yml.

-Keep in mind, GitHub actions is limited to 2,000 minutes per month for free accounts across all projects for free accounts.
+Keep in mind, GitHub actions is limited to 2,000 minutes per month across all projects for free accounts.

 ```YAML
 on:
   schedule:
     - cron: '00 00 * * 1,5'
 ```

-REPO SECRETS OR ENV file

-dbt profile

 ## 🏔️ Challenges